Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 In a creditors’ voluntary winding up, as soon as the affairs of the company are fully wound up, the liquidator must make an account of the winding up showing how it has been conducted and how the property of the company has been disposed of.
 The liquidator must also draw up a scheme of distribution indicating the amount due in respect of each share from the assets of the company, where applicable.
-The account must be audited by auditors.
+The account must be audited.
 Subsequently, the liquidator must call a general meeting of the company and of the creditors for the purpose of laying before them the account and scheme of distribution (if any), together with the auditors’ report, and must explain these documents.
 The liquidator must then send these documents to the registrar of companies, who must then publish a notice and, three months after publication of the notice (unless an objection is raised by a creditor or other interested person), strike the company’s name off the register.

 What effects do liquidation procedures have on existing contracts?